richardanaya/colossus/PROJECT.md

 - Pro-life values and their impact on personal choices
 - Objectivist principles in moral decision-making
 - The tension between personal freedom and societal expectations
+- Heroic samurai ideals and their relationship to individualism
+- Objectivist themes of rational self-interest and personal excellence
+- Moral dilemmas that challenge players to think independently

 ## Target Audience
 - Fans of samurai and Japanese culture